dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 3. On the **Sync** blade, select **Request Sync**.
 The progress bar shows the amount of time you must wait before requesting Sync again.
 ![Screenshot of Sync blade with Request sync link being chosen.](./media/enrollment-program-device-request-sync.png)
     To comply with Apple’s terms for acceptable enrollment program traffic, Intune imposes the following restrictions:
      -	A full sync can run no more than once every seven days.
-During a full sync, Intune refreshes every serial number that Apple has assigned to Intune whether the serial has previously been synced or not.
+During a full sync, Intune refreshes every Apple serial number assigned to Intune.
 If a full sync is attempted within seven days of the previous full sync, Intune only refreshes serial numbers that are not already listed in Intune.
      -	Any sync request is given 15 minutes to finish.
 During this time or until the request succeeds, the **Sync** button is disabled.
 4. In the Enrollment Program Devices workspace, choose **Refresh** to see your devices.

 ## Assign an enrollment profile to devices
-Devices managed by Intune must be assigned an enrollment program profile before they are enrolled.
+You must assign an enrollment program profile to devices before they can enroll.

 >[!NOTE]
 >You can also assign serial numbers to profiles from the **Apple Serial Numbers** blade.